 As global energy demands continue to rise, the finite reserves of fossil fuels like oil, coal, and natural gas become harder and harder to extract.
-Drilling and mining techniques are becoming more invasive across the globe, and the environmental impacts from extraction are rapidly increasing in regions that have the highest concentrations of fuels.
+Drilling and mining techniques are becoming more invasive across the globe, and the environmental impacts from fossil fuel pollution are rapidly increasing in regions that have the highest concentrations of fuels.
+There are multiple effects of mining fossil fuels.
 Drilling and mining practices take a substantial toll on local water sources, biologic life and natural resources through pollution, degradation and direct damage.

 Acid Mine Drainage